tscheffe/log_chute/README.md

 - Implemented a simple class that responds to `process(matches)` and `print_result()`, basically the Visitor pattern.
 This worked perfectly for counting lines, now let's expand it.
+- Timestamps in 2.7 are not easy, fortunately we can just strip the timezone when we're only looking for duration, we'll assume all of the logs have the same timezone when doing the processing